 We're not huge fans of the Official Raspberry Pi 4 case, because it covers the GPIO pins and camera slots.
 However, the Official Raspberry Pi Zero case is a completely different as it comes with three different covers: one which has a camera hole (so you can make a Raspberry Pi body camera), another which exposes the GPIO pins and a third which covers the whole thing.
 The official Raspberry Pi Zero case also has the official burgundy and white colors of the Raspberry Pi Foundation.

 The Raspberry Pi 400’s big feature is that it is a Raspberry Pi 4 inside of a keyboard.
 This new layout introduced a challenge, the GPIO is now on the rear of the case, breaking compatibility with Raspberry Pi HATs but with the Flat HAT Hacker we can restore the functionality and delve into a rich world of first and third party add ons for robotics, science projects and good old blinking LEDs!
-The board is easy to install, and requires no additional software.
+In our review we found that the board is easy to install, and requires no additional software.
 If you have a Raspberry Pi 400, this is a no brainer purchase.